Skip to main content

 • “The world is interesting, the core gameplay loop is engaging, and the overall vision feels fresh compared to many recent MMO releases.”

-• “Gameplay is very slow, making you feel like grinding with zero depth in the game; Roblox did it better.”
+• “Gameplay is slow, makes you feel like grinding then you see there is zero depth in the game; Roblox did it better.”

 • grinding